AWehenkel/Normalizing-Flows/README.md

 # Normalizing-Flows
 This repository offers an implementation of some of the most common architectures for normalizing flows.
+If you are here you may be interested by this nice repository https://github.com/bayesiains/nflows which contains many flow components implementation as well!

 ---
 ## Dependencies